CoffeeStraw/PyonFX/docs/tutorials/1-beginner/01-first-kfx.md

 # Tutorial: Your First KFX with PyonFX

-Welcome to the beginner series! :rocket:
+Welcome to the beginner series.

 In this tutorial, you'll create your first real karaoke effect (KFX) using PyonFX.
-We'll move beyond basic text positioning to build a nice three-phase effect that makes syllables come alive on screen.
+We'll move beyond basic text positioning to build a structured three-phase effect that provides visual feedback synchronized with vocal timing.

 ## Materials